-If when you launch your Microsoft Outlook desktop client on your Windows PC, it is stuck at the Loading Profile stage, then this post may be able to help you.
+If when you launch your Microsoft Outlook desktop client on your Windows PC, it is stuck at the Loading Profile or Processing stage, then this post may be able to help you.

 This could happen if your personal Outlook .ost or .pst data files have been corrupted and Outlook is thus unable to load your profile.
 Anyway, if you are facing this issue, here are a few things you could try.

 - Restart PC and relaunch Outlook

 Sometimes restarting the PC and relaunching Outlook may just make the problem go away, so do not take this suggestion lightly, but try it at least onec.